Home > River Run Network > The River Run Network’s Arundo Removal Effort

 The River Run Network’s Arundo Removal Effort

-WMG’s River Run Network is excited for another year of removing the invasive species Arundo donax (giant reed) from along Tanque Verde Creek in east Tucson to restore flow and riparian habitat.
-We invite you to join us on Saturdays (Sept-May) to aid in the effort (sign up below)!
+WMG’s River Run Network is excited for another year of removing the invasive species Arundo donax (giant reed) from along Tanque Verde Creek and across Tucson to restore flow and riparian habitat in our creeks and rivers.
+We invite you to join us at our upcoming events to support this effort, read more about the effort and sign up for events below.

 About This Invasive Species Removal Effort